 Getting an entry-level position in finance here is possible, but keep in mind that if you are just starting out in the game working in Latin America will not give you a competitive edge.
 If you want to climb the ladder fast, the USA, Europe and Asia are the best places for work experience.

 If you’re still in college, study hard!
 If you kill it, you’ll get headhunted by a number of banks/companies.
 Some will probably be in Latin America.

-You get quite a few people with master's degrees in policy/development down here doing paid internships.
-What the fuck they do I'm not really sure.
-Probably a bunch of bullshit.
+You get quite a few people with master’s degrees in policy/development down here doing paid internships.
+What they do I’m not really sure.
+Probably a bunch of nonsense.

 Probably represents the biggest number of foreign workers around these parts.
 Some notable companies with a presence in LATAM include Google, Cisco, SC Johnson, Monsanto, PricewaterhouseCoopers and British American Tobacco.
 The great thing about being sent down here by a large corporation is that they usually hook you up.
 They’ll pay your rent, car, school for your kids and sometimes even your maid service.
 Not a bad set-up if you can swing it.

 Unfortunately, it is very difficult to land a corporate gig from within your country of choice, even if you have experience.